Aksel68/AOMUSE-2020-project/README.md

 ```
 db.bind(provider = 'mysql', host = '127.0.0.1', user = '//username//', passwd = '//password//', db = '//database_name//')
 ```
-When you execute the script, it will ask you a serie of inputs where they have the following structure:
+When you execute the script, it will ask you a serie of inputs where these have the following structure:

 //Number of the option//      # 1.- Exposures of one target 2.- All exposures 3.- Exit
 //Target name//               # Only if you chose the option 1